 Choosing Martech That Aligns With Goals

 Every marketing ops department has a unique martech stack.
 However, regardless of the pieces that comprise the stack, all are in place for one purpose: to create a performance driven environment that fosters the achievement of big picture business objectives.
 If you are like most marketers, you evaluate your stack every six months to ensure it is on course to meet both short- and long-term goals.
-To help you choose tools that align with your marketing mission, we recommend you use our Ultimate Martech Checklist.
+To help you choose technical seo tools that align with your marketing mission, we recommend you use our Ultimate Martech Checklist.
 Comprehensive and brand-neutral, the Ultimate Martech Checklist enables you to weigh your needs and wants and compare solutions without losing focus (hello, shiny object syndrome) on what’s important to you and your team.

 The Ultimate Martech Checklist